JonesLabTAMU/Rscripts/README.md

 # Rscripts
-R scripts for R class
+These are R scripts with the solutions to in-class assignments and homeworks.